JavaRockstar/lines/content/pages/about.md

 title: About
 ---

-# Lines
+# MiningGuides

-Lines is a minimalistic Hugo blogging theme.
+MiningGuides is a simplistic website that teaches you how to mine various cryptocurrencies.
+Our website created under a basic theme called Lines.

 ### Features